craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 #### Honorable Thieves
 Trained thieves and pirates have banded together on the bond of their shared lifestyle; and honoring [[The Code of Thieves]] as their highest law.

+#### Gaund Loyalists
+A pre-Alaturmen reptilian people – Gaund – are loyal to the Kobolds of Kailkeep.
+They reside in the Higher levels of Kailkeep in isolationist societies.
+Gaund have no desire to ascend, for cultural or intellectual reasons I would not know.

 ### Beasties
 #### Ankheg, Kruthik, Wurm, Carrion Crawler